DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 PROCESS SUMMARY:

-1) The sending device combines the original packet and SESSION KEY (ENCRYPTION KEY) and runs them through an ENCRYPTION FORMULA
+1) The sending device combines the original packet and session key (ENCRYPTION KEY) and runs them through an ENCRYPTION FORMULA

 2) The sending device encapsulates the encrypted packet with a VPN header and a new IP header

-3) The sending device sends the NEW packet to the device on the other side of the tunnel
+3) The sending device sends the new packet to the device on the other side of the tunnel

 4) The receiving device decrypts the data to get the original packet and then forwards the original packet to it’s destination